 In 1896, Achamore House was damaged by fire and once more John Honeyman was called upon to rebuild the house.
 It was completed in 1900.

-The 2002 Gigha community buy-out resulted in some of the island's major assets having to be sold to afford repayment of funds, therefore Achamore House was sold in December 2003 and remains in private ownership from the community.
+The 2002 Gigha community land buy-out resulted in some of the island's major assets having to be sold to afford repayment of funds, therefore Achamore House was sold in December 2003 and remains in private ownership from the community.

 Please contact the Isle of Gigha Heritage Trust by email using the form below.